Bioconductor/bioconductor.org/content/help/docker.md

 You can learn more about this image [here](https://hub.docker.com/_/microsoft-bioconductor/).

-*Pull the 'bioconductor_docker' image from Microsoft Container Registry, specifying your `tag` of choice: latest, devel, RELEASE_3_10, or RELEASE_3_11*:
+*Pull the 'bioconductor_docker' image from Microsoft Container Registry, specifying your `tag` of choice*.
+Check [here](https://hub.docker.com/_/microsoft-bioconductor-bioconductor-docker) for the list of tags under "Full Tag Listing":

 `docker pull mcr.microsoft.com/bioconductor/bioconductor_docker:<tag>`

 To pull the latest image: